a-lafrance/a-lafrance/README.md

 ### Hi!
 I'm Arthur Lafrance.
 I'm...

 * A 2nd year CS student @ UCI
-* Interested in AI & machine learning (mainly reinforcement learning, NLP, & neural networks/deep learning for those curious)
+* Interested in AI & machine learning both in theory and in practice
 * A software developer with full-stack web & iOS development experience

 #### I'm currently working on several ongoing projects: